AbHE: All Attention-based Homography Estimation: Conclusion

 \section{Conclusion}

 In this paper, we propose an all-attention layer based homography estimation network.
 In the feature extraction stage, we employ both CNN layer and Swin Transformer block, for shallow feature extraction and deep feature extraction, respectively.
 Then, we design a cross non-local attention mechanism, which searches a match region between the feature maps and aligns the feature maps in advance.
 For the homography regression layer, before predicting the homography transformation, a channel attenton layer is adopted for the correlation volume, which drops out some outlier points by decreasing the attention weights.
-In the experiment section, we compare our method with the state-of-the-art previous work, we overperforms their work in a large range test dataset.
+In the experiment section, we compare our method with the state-of-the-art previous work, we outperforms their work in a large range test dataset.
+Also, we transfer our pretrained model to real dataset, the experiment results indicate the generalization property of our proposed baseline model.